Samizo-AITL/Samizo-AITL.github.io/en/index.md

 ---

 # 🎓 Samizo-AITL Portal
-> A personal technical archive that organizes semiconductors, control, and AI through a single unified architecture diagram
+> A personal technical archive that organizes semiconductors, control, and AI using a single unified architecture diagram

 <div style="margin:1.2em 0; font-size:0.95em;">
   ▶ <a href="/portal/en/">Integrated Architecture Portal</a>